-Tesla owners to soon gain ‘Full Self-Driving’ access at the touch of a button, prompting criticism from regulators and safety advocates
+Tesla owners can now request ‘Full Self-Driving’, prompting criticism from regulators and safety advocates

 Homendy said NHTSA needs to take a more active role in the matter.
 The agency recently began requiring reporting on all crashes involving driver-assistance systems.

-“It is incumbent on a federal regulator to take action and ensure pubic safety,” Homendy said.
+“It is incumbent on a federal regulator to take action and ensure public safety,” Homendy said.
 “I am happy that they’ve asked for crash information from all manufacturers and they’re taking an initial step with Tesla on asking for crash information on emergency vehicles.
 But they need to do more.”

 On Twitter, a steady stream of videos from early beta tests have depicted the still nascent ‘Full Self-Driving’ system’s confusion at new obstacles.
 The system has been shown struggling with roundabouts and unprotected left turns, abruptly veering toward pedestrians, and crossing a double-yellow line into oncoming traffic.